wzulfikar/lifelog/programming/buildingnew_feature_what_i_used_to_do_md.md

 - Start coding, commit often 😜

 When using Laravel, I used to do this when I reach the *start coding* part:
+- Create event that will be triggered if the new feature is executed properly
 - Create artisan console
     `artisan make:console UserLogin --command 'user:login'`
 - Develop code for the new feature there